rcgarcia74/kinetica_install/README.md

 After the installation, all Kinetica services will be up and running.
 Go to your browser and enter your URL - http://your_public_ip:8080.

 ![alt text](https://github.com/rcgarcia74/kinetica_install/blob/master/license_window.png)

+You will then be presented the Setup Wizard.
+Provide the private IP address of each hosts and their respective # of gpus.
+If you are only using one instance, then leave the Host IP to 127.0.0.1.
+Otherwise, use the private IPs.